kennethlynne/alfred-kubernetes/README.md

 ![portforward name port](screenshots/portforward1.png "Port forward a pod on a designated port")

-Will open terminal and forward the pods port
+Press enter (or tab to edit port) and it will forward the pod

 ![portforward name port](screenshots/portforward2.png "Port forward a pod on a designated port")